Michael Sporn: Career

 Sporn produced and directed more than 30 half-hour specials for broadcast outlets HBO, PBS, Showtime and CBS.
-He created spots & shorts for Sesame Street, PBS stations such as WGBH, Scholastic, syndicated public service announcements such as those featuring Sport Billy and for UNICEF, and also music videos, documentary and film titles and inserts, commercial logos for Random House, industrial spots for companies like Goodyear.
+He created spots & shorts for Sesame Street, PBS stations such as WGBH, Scholastic, syndicated public service announcements such as those featuring Sport Billy and for UNICEF, and also music videos, documentary and film titles and inserts, commercial logos for Random House and industrial spots for companies such as Goodyear.

 In creating animation, Sporn always drew by hand.
-His wife Heidi Stallings said, "He felt that the computer was once removed.
+His wife, Heidi Stallings, said, "He felt that the computer was once removed.
 To him, it was important that there was a transference direct from the artist to the paper."

 He produced and directed more than 15 short films, including many for Weston Woods Studios, a company which produces animated shorts of children's books.
 In 2005 he produced an animated adaptation of Mordicai Gerstein's The Man Who Walked Between the Towers, about Philippe Petit and his 1974 walk between the Twin Towers in New York City.
 It won the Audience Choice Award for Best Short Film at the 2005 Heartland Film Festival and the award for Best Short Animation Made for Children at the 2006 Ottawa International Animation Festival.
 It is included as an extra on the DVD of the Oscar-winning documentary Man on Wire (2008), directed by James Marsh, about this exploit.

 Also notable is Sporn's 1984 animation of Doctor De Soto by William Steig.
 The film was nominated in 1984 for the Academy Award for Best Animated Short Film.
 Also in 1984, Sporn received the CINE Golden Eagle Award in Education for his direction of this animated film.
 In 1988 Sporn was nominated for an Emmy Award for his TV film adapted from William Steig's Abel's Island.

 Sporn worked with many actors and musicians, including Billy Crystal, Ruby Dee, Ossie Davis, Madonna, Prudence Plummer, Christopher Reeve, Susan Sarandon, Eli Wallach, James Earl Jones, John Lithgow, Tim Curry and many others.

-Sporn produced, animated or directed many films with messages of social commitment including the TV special Whitewash and entertaining short films such as Champagne and Morris's Disappearing Bag alongside HBO Storybook Musicals such as Lyle, Lyle Crocodile, The Story of the Dancing Frog, Ira Sleeps Over, The Marzipan Pig, The Country Mouse and the City Mouse: A Christmas Tale, The Red Shoes (1990), the animated adaptation of the beloved 1939 Virginia Lee Burton book Mike Mulligan and His Steam Shovel and Santa Bear's First Christmas.
+Sporn produced, animated or directed many films with messages of social commitment, including the TV special Whitewash and entertaining short films such as Champagne and Morris's Disappearing Bag, alongside HBO Storybook Musicals such as Lyle, Lyle Crocodile, The Story of the Dancing Frog, Ira Sleeps Over, The Marzipan Pig, The Country Mouse and the City Mouse: A Christmas Tale, The Red Shoes (1990), the animated adaptation of the beloved 1939 Virginia Lee Burton book Mike Mulligan and His Steam Shovel and Santa Bear's First Christmas.

-In 2011 Sporn created a program for HBO entitled, I Can Be President.
+In 2011, Sporn created a program for HBO entitled, I Can Be President.
 Related to the election in 2008 of Barack Obama as the first African-American President of the United States, it explored the dreams and ambitions of children who aspire to that office.
 I Can Be President was awarded the NAACP Image Award for Outstanding Children's Program in 2011.